s1068/dns/README.md

 More details can be found in my blog -> [DetectFrida](https://darvincitech.wordpress.com/2019/12/23/detect-frida-for-android)

 Also this project has 3 mechanisms to harden the native code
-- a.
-Replace certain libc calls with syscalls
+ 1. Replace certain libc calls with syscalls
-- b.
-Replace string,memory related operation with custom implementation
+ 2. Replace string,memory related operation with custom implementation
-- c.
-Apply O-LLVM native obfuscation
+ 3. Apply O-LLVM native obfuscation

 More details can be found in my blog -> [Hardening Native Code](https://darvincitech.wordpress.com/2020/01/07/security-hardening-of-android-native-code)